shirosaidev/airbnbbot/README.md

 My goal is to get you more guests and make you more money.

-Download my beta software (coming soon), I'm ready to help.</blockquote>
+Download my beta software (coming soon), I'm ready to help.